-The City shall continue its established and ongoing programs for the purposes of protecting, conserving, and enhancing coastal wetlands, living marine resources, coastal barriers, wildlife habitat, beach erosion control, dune protection, and sea turtle protection that meet the following objectives: 1) Maintain, restore, and enhances the overall quality of the coastal zone environment, including its amenities and aesthetic values, 1) Preserve the existence of viable populations of all species of wildlife and marine life, 3) Protect the utilization and preservation of all living and non living coastal zone resources, 4) Avoid irreversible and irretrievable loss of coastal zone resources, 5) Limit public expenditures that subsidize development in coastal high-hazard areas, 7) protect human life against the effects of natural disasters, 8) Preserve historic and archeological resources, including sensitive adaptive use, and 9) Consider the development of an adaption action area for low-lying coastal areas that experience coastal flooding due to extreme high tides and storm surge, and are susceptible to sea level rise.
+The City shall continue its established and ongoing programs that meet the following objectives: 1) Maintain, restore, and enhances the overall quality of the coastal zone environment, including its amenities and aesthetic values, 1) Preserve the existence of viable populations of all species of wildlife and marine life, 3) Protect the utilization and preservation of all living and non-living coastal zone resources, 4) Avoid irreversible and irretrievable loss of coastal zone resources, 5) Limit public expenditures that subsidize development in coastal high-hazard areas, 7) protect human life against the effects of natural disasters, 8) Preserve historic and archeological resources, including sensitive adaptive use, and 9) Consider the development of an adaption action area for low-lying coastal areas that experience coastal flooding due to extreme high tides and storm surge, and are susceptible to sea level rise.
 A report of the status of those programs shall be prepared annually and made available to the public at the Town Hall Meeting, at City Hall, and on the City's website.

 Comment: The above programs all exist within the City's Coastal Planning Area and are already institutionalized.
-These existing programs meet the intent of $\frac{9J-5.012(3)(b)}{1, 2, 4, 5 \text{ and } (c) \cdot 2F.S. \cdot 163.3177(6)(g)}$.
+These existing programs meet the intent of F.S.
+163.3177(6)(g).